 Navigate to the AWS Lambda endpoint type and click ADD.

-Select Access Method
+Select the preferred Access Method

 When using the IAM role-supplied temporary AWS credentials method, you need to attach an IAM role so that it can grant permission to applications running on the Amazon EC2 instance.
 For more information on attaching an IAM role to EC2, see Using an IAM Role to Grant Permissions to Applications Running on Amazon EC2 Instances